VKS737: History

-October 1996: The Australian National 4WD Radio Network was incorporated and the VKS-737 licences were transferred to the new organisation.
+October 1996: The Australian National 4WD Radio Network was incorporated and the VKS-737 licenses were transferred to the new organisation.

-December 1996: The Australian Taxation Office issued approval for the Network to become "a Public Benevolent Institution established for the relief of sickness, suffering, helplessness, destitution and misfortune to a disadvantaged section of the community, being all 'outback' travellers who are in distress by providing them with emergency assistance and support in co-operation with other organisations".
+December 1996: The Australian Taxation Office issued approval for the network to become a Public Benevolent Institution.

-February 1997: The Network became a partner in Tread Lightly!
+February 1997: The network became a partner in Tread Lightly!
 Australia.
-Steve Johnston appointed to the Board of Directors of Tread Lightly!
+Steve Johnston was appointed to the Board of Directors of Tread Lightly!
 Australia.